On Some Information-geometric aspects of Hawking radiation: Quantum mechanics of Hawking radiation

+Now we can apply the above results to the situation of evaporating black holes emitting Hawking radiation to construct the quantum mechanics of black holes.\footnote{{\it Notes added to the published version}: The reason to do this is that technically Hawking radiation is a quantum effect since the radiated particles are microscopic, and we can have a statistical mechanical understanding as the microscopic corrections (e.g. fluctuations) to the macroscopic behaviors \cite{Witten12}.
+Hence it is meaningful to do so.}

-Now we can apply the above results to the situation of evaporating black holes emitting Hawking radiation.
-As mentioned above, the Hawking radiation spectrum is discrete in the effective tunneling model\cite{epjc/s10052-013-2665-6}, which is consistent with the discrete spacetime in existing quantum gravity models\cite{lrr-1998-13}, especially the discrete Hawking radiation spectrum due to the discrete horizon area\cite{1210.8355}.
-The key ingredient here is the discrete or quantized horizon area $A=\sum_i N_i A_i$ for some possible area eigenvalues $A_i$, with which the emission rate of Hawking radiation in the semiclassical tunneling picture
+As mentioned above, the Hawking radiation spectrum is discrete in the effective tunneling model \cite{epjc/s10052-013-2665-6}, which is consistent with the discrete spacetime in existing quantum gravity models \cite{lrr-1998-13}, especially the discrete Hawking radiation spectrum leads to the discrete horizon area.
+Consider now the emission rate of Hawking radiation in the semiclassical tunneling picture

-becomes discrete.
+which now becomes discrete.
 Notice that \eqref{14} is a probability rate, the probability of emission per unit time, instead of the probability.
 However, we further notice that in the unspecified actual probability space the different discrete probability rates indicate that this probability space is discrete and is changing or evolving with time.
 This is exactly the type of the probability space that we were discussing in section \ref{sec2} with the trivial normalization.
-The information metric \eqref{1} can be considered as a consequance of the statistical distance between different probabilistic outcomes\cite{PhysRevD.23.357} and hence exists for this probability space.
+The information metric \eqref{1} can be considered as a consequance of the statistical distance between different probabilistic outcomes \cite{PhysRevD.23.357} and hence exists for this probability space.\footnote{{\it Notes added to the published version}: The mathematical arguments for this existence can be found in \cite{Mol13}.}

 Now that the probability space $\{P_{\text{out}}^i\}$ of Hawking radiation is evolving with time, we have to ask whether the laws of motion of this probability space is just what we have constructed in section \ref{sec2}.
 At the first sight, the evolution of the Hawking radiation probability should be attributed to certain underlying physics and simply enforcing additional quantities such as $S^i$ will not be useful at all.
-The difficulty here is that we still do not know the underlying quantum gravity very well.
 However, we can turn to the observation side to see what the Unruh-DeWitt detectors tell us.

-Before we proceed it is worth noticing that the transition rate $w$ of an Unruh-DeWitt detector is defined in terms of the time derivative of the response function $F(\omega,\tau)$ as\cite{Bire82}
+Before we proceed it is worth noticing that the transition rate $w$ of an Unruh-DeWitt detector is defined in terms of the time derivative of the response function $F(\omega,\tau)$ as \cite{Bire82}

 if the monopole interaction $H_I=\lambda\mu\phi$ is assumed.
 After some calculations we can see that the transition rate takes the form of thermal spectrum